Who needs a website?

 How many pages you want to add to your website, how many categories you want to add, how many navigation menus you want, etc. are all elements that you can customize through your dashboard.
 Check out the WordPress developer resources page to fiddle around with your freedom to build your website.

 One of the things that makes WordPress so very special and popular is the collection of useful plugins that it offers.
 From editing plugins to security plugins, SEO plugins to CRM plugins, WordPress has you covered.

 Why you should choose WordPress

 Now that we have established the basics of WordPress and how to install it, I’d like to get down to why you should build your website on WordPress for your business, backed by 10 compelling reasons.
-On the sidelines, 2020 should really be the year for WordPress website projects, what with economies shaken to the core by the onslaught of Coronavirus across the world.
+On the sidelines, this is the right time for WordPress website projects, what with economies shaken to the core by the onslaught of the pandemic across the world.